Ahmed291005/ReqArchitect/README.md

-# ReqBot Chat 🤖
+# ReqArchitect Chat 🤖

-ReqBot Chat is an AI-powered business analyst assistant built with Next.js and Google's Gemini models via Genkit.
+ReqArchitect Chat is an AI-powered business analyst assistant built with Next.js and Google's Gemini models via Genkit.
 It helps you brainstorm, generate, and refine software requirements through an intuitive conversational interface.

 ## ✨ Features